Rudxain/Rudxain.github.io/index.md

 - am anti-sexist. ♀️Feminism is just ♂️Machismo for girls.
 I agree that gender differences shouldn't be ignored, but that doesn't mean we should do unnecessary discrimination.
 There's good and bad discrimination, learn the difference, be wiser.
 - am anti-racist, but I like some racist jokes, even if it "offends my race".
 - am partially vegan, consuming animal-based products as least as possible.
 - **recycle almost anything**, as much as possible.
 However, that may be bad for my health, because I do it with water bottles, so I may be ingesting nano-plastics 😥.
-I hope grapheme becomes mainstream sooner.
+I hope graphene becomes mainstream sooner.
 - love minimalism, hate redundancy (except when it's truly necessary)
 - want my body to contribute to the ecosystem.
 So when I die, I don't want to be buried in a coffin, let my body serve as nutritious material for plants!
 - sleep without pillow